 Transcatheter Heart Valves

-Transcatheter Aortic Valve Replacement (TAVR) and Transcatheter Mitral Valve Replacement (TMVR), and Transcatheter Tricuspid Valve Replacement (TTVR)
+Transcatheter Aortic Valve Replacement (TAVR), Transcatheter Mitral Valve Replacement (TMVR), and Transcatheter Tricuspid Valve Replacement (TTVR)

 Biomedical textile components provide resistance to stress and fatigue while displaying shape-transforming properties.
-Low-profile woven polyester biomedical structures can be engineered to support heart valve device delivery in catheters as small as 12 French.
-Medical textiles make possible the design of devices that facilitate several surgical approaches, including direct aortic, subclavian, transfemoral, and/or transapical.
+Low-profile, near-net shape woven polyester biomedical structures can be engineered to support heart valve device delivery in catheters as small as 12 French.
+Medical textiles make the design of devices that facilitate several surgical approaches possible, including direct aortic, subclavian, transfemoral, transapical, and/or transseptal.